 Perth, like Sydney likes its beaches along the ocean when it gets hot and the most famous of these is Cottesloe Beach.
 When we went there it was the first weekend of the annual Sculpture by the Sea outdoor sculpture exhibition that began on Sydney's Bondi Beach back in 1997 and has also been held at Perth's Cottesloe Beach since 2005.
 Wierd and wonderful modern sculptures were dotted along the beach and its immediate surroundings.
 I must admit for me I am not sure they all worked but it was a good excuse to have a look around.

-However one thing I definately wanted to see while in Perth was a wild kangaroo; not as easy as it sounds and as we drove up to Mundaring Weir 24 miles outside of Perth there was no guarantee we would succeed.
+However one thing I definately wanted to see while in Perth was a wild kangaroo; not as easy as it sounds and as we drove up to Mundaring Weir in the Perth Hills 24 miles outside of Perth there was no guarantee we would succeed.
 At first all we saw was a couple of kangaroos foraging in someone's front garden but they soon disappeared before we could get a decent photo, it looked like I was going to leave Perth empty handed.
 Then, just like the quokkas on Rottnest Island we were surrounded by a mob of about a dozen kangaroos just as we were about to give up!
 We celebrated with a drink afterwards at the local pub.

 Having been lucky with the quokka on Rottnest Island and the kangaroos at Mundaring Weir I thought we would also tick off the camel ride I missed in Oman with a visit to Camel Farm at Calamunda.